daniel-junior-dube/vscode_banner_comments/README.md

 ## Features

-Converts a select line into a banner using figlet.
-Some file format will also automatically wrap the banner in a block comment (See at the end of the file for a list of supported file format).
+Converts selected lines into banners using figlet.
+Some file formats will also automatically wrap the banner in a block comment (See at the end of the README for a list of supported file formats).

 ###Commands:

-- __"Apply"__: Converts selected line into a banner comment.
+- __"Apply"__: Converts the selected lines into banner comments.

 ![feature 'Apply'](images/banner-comments-apply.gif)